-On this day, you can enjoy fireworks along the waterfront, activities all day at Pier 39 and a ferry ride around the bay.
+On this day, you can enjoy fireworks along the waterfront, activities all day around Fisherman's Wharf, and a ferry ride around the bay.

-Other popular activities this day include theater performances of Once, wine tasting tours and several other fun activities throughout the city.
-You can also join one of the SF Public Library's free walking tours during the day.
+Other popular activities this day include biking around the city, wine tasting tours, and several other fun activities throughout the day.
+You can also join one of the SF Public Library's free walking tours in the morning or afternoon.

 Every year, San Francisco holds a large fireworks display over the bay.
 There are two sets of fireworks, synced, to allow you to get a glimpse from all around the area.

-The fireworks display starts shortly before 9:30pm (or once it's dark enough to start) and lasts around 30 minutes.
-I recommend getting to your viewing spot no later than 9pm.
+The fireworks display starts shortly before 9:30 pm (or once it's dark enough to start) and lasts around 30 minutes.

 The cruises leave the Fisherman's Wharf neighborhood about an hour or more before the fireworks start.
 This gives the boats a chance to get to the perfect viewing point before they start.

-Here are the ferries scheduled for 2014.
-All cruises sell out quickly, so buy yours today!
+Here are the ferries scheduled so far for 2023.
+All cruises sell out quickly, so buy yours early!